CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-joins.md

 <br/><br/>
 #### ON

-In the next query, the WHERE clause is added to ON, yet, it will have a different meaning.
-In this case, the query returns all orders but only the order 10123 will have line items associated with it, as in the following statement:
+The next query gives the same result yet, the mechanism behind is very different: WHERE does the filtering (o.orderNumber = 10123) <i>after</i> the join is executed, while in case of ON, the join will happen on the specified subset (o.orderNumber = 10123)
 ```
 SELECT
     o.orderNumber,